suereact/shoproizoshlo/README.md

 ## About me

 Self-tough Frontend Developer with a marketing background, offering a unique blend of experiences.
-My adaptability and innovative mindset shine in collaborative team environments.
-Proficient in JavaScript, React.js, and UI design, I specialize in creating scalable web applications, demonstrating expertise in API interaction, debugging, and responsive layout design.
+I specialize in creating scalable web applications, API interaction, and responsive layout design.

 ## My technologies